-Full year - 1 credit/unit - Required if not taking a course in the Music Department
+Full-year - 1 credit/unit - Required if not taking a course in the Music Department

 This is an introductory course designed to build beginning skills with art techniques and practices.
-Students may except to work with digital and traditional materials and tools.
-These materials may include; painting, drawing, ceramics, sculpture, and other materials.
-Students will be required to purchase a sketchbook for this course.
+Students may expect to work with digital and traditional materials and tools.
+These materials may include; painting, drawing, ceramics, sculpture, digital imaging, photography, and other materials.
+Students may be required to purchase a sketchbook for this course.